 The Future of Management Education Alliance is a collaboration between six international business schools: Imperial College Business School of the UK, ESMT Berlin of Germany, BI Norwegian Business School, the Lee Kong Chian School of Business in Singapore, France’s EDHEC Business School, and Ivey Business School in Canada.
 Its aim is to enhance the student experience through face-to-face, experiential, and online learning methods — “to deliver new knowledge and pedagogical models, as well as a range of innovative, high-quality online courses and degree programs,” according to a news announcement.

 In short, these six schools — and any that wish to join them — want to make digital business education the equal of traditional classroom learning.
-And they are so committed to the mission, they plan to digitize their entire portfolio of existing programs.
+And they are so committed to the mission, they plan to digitize their entire portfolio of existing programs, along with the set of related documentation like the sample scholarship recommendation letter, etc.

 “Demand is rapidly growing, from business school applicants and employers alike, for programs which provide the greater flexibilities and access that today’s modern technologies can afford,” says Francisco Veloso, dean of Imperial College Business School.
 “New pedagogical models and greater governance are needed to ensure business schools can step up to the challenge.
 The Future of Management Education Alliance brings together a network of forward-thinking business schools who share this vision.”